Interpretable Reward Redistribution in Reinforcement Learning: A Causal Approach: Experiments

-\textbf{The impact of learned causal structure}.
-We set $\lambda_1$ to be different values to control the sparsity of learned causal structure and present the average accumulative reward and the sparsity of causal structure during the training process in \emph{Swimmer}, as shown in Table~\ref{tab:Swimmer}.
-The sparsity of causal structure denoted by ${\boldsymbol {\hat c}}^{\boldsymbol s \rightarrow r}$ is defined as, $S_{zr}=\frac{1}{d^{\boldsymbol s}}\sum_{i=1}^{d^{\boldsymbol s}} {\boldsymbol s}^{\boldsymbol s \rightarrow r}_i$.
-According to the results, with the increase of $\lambda_1$ (like from $5 \times 10^{-6}$ to $\times 10^{-5}$), the causal structure generally gets more sparse (the sparsity $S_{zr}$ decreases), leading to less policy improvement.
-The most possible explanation is, $\ourmethod$ does not take enough states to predict Markovian rewards and thus can not reflect the true goal of the agent, leading a misguided policy learning.
-By contrast, if we set a relatively low $\lambda_1$ to form a denser structure, $\ourmethod$ may take into consideration redundant dimensions that harm policy learning.
+\textbf{The impact of learned causal structure.} Define sparsity of causal structure of the state to reward, $S= \frac{1}{{\lvert\boldsymbol s\rvert}}\sum_{i=1}^{{\lvert\boldsymbol s\rvert}} {\boldsymbol C}^{\boldsymbol s \rightarrow r}_i$.
+We control the value of $\lambda_1$ to obtain different sparsities of learned causal structure.
+The average accumulative reward and the sparsity of causal structure during the training process in \emph{Swimmer} are presented in Table~\ref{tab:Swimmer}.
+With the increase of $\lambda_1$ (like from $5e{-6}$ to $5e{-5}$), the causal structure generally gets more sparse (the sparsity $S$ decreases), leading to less policy improvement.
+The most possible explanation is, $\ourmethod$ does not take enough states to predict Markovian rewards and thus can not reflect the true goal of the agent, leading to misguided policy learning.
+By contrast, if we set a relatively low $\lambda_1$ to form a denser structure, $\ourmethod$ may consider redundant dimensions that harm policy learning.
 Therefore, a reasonable causal structure for the reward function can improve both the convergence speed and the performance of policy training.

-It is worth noting that, although we use the hyper-parameter to control the learned causal structure to some extent, our method is not sensitive to the hyper-parameters.
+\textbf{Robustness.} To evaluate the robustness of $\ourmethod$, we provide results under noisy states in \emph{Ant}.
+A significant characteristic of \emph{Ant} is that only the first $28$ dimensions of state are used.
+Therefore, the noise on the other dimensions ($28\sim 111$) should not impact a learned robust policy.
+To verify this, during policy evaluation, we introduce the independent Gaussian noises with the mean of $0$ and standard deviation of $0 \sim 1$ into those insignificant dimensions ($28 \sim 111$).
+As shown in Figure~\ref{fig:robustness}, GRD is unaffected by the injected noises, while the performance of the baseline methods decreases.
+That is because the insignificant dimensions are not in the compact representation, which serves as the policy input of $\ourmethod$.
+Therefore, our method learns a more robust policy with the usage of compact representation.

+\textbf{Results over different RL backbones.} We provide the results of training with DDPG~\citep{ddpg} and TD3~\citep{td3} in Figure~\ref{fig:rl_backbones}.
+As the experimental result shows, on the tasks of \emph{HalfCheetah}, GRD consistently outperforms the baseline methods, RRD-Bias, RRD-Unbias, and IRCR, which are modified to run based on the same policy optimization algorithm, DDPG and TD3.
+We also provide results of ``None'', which utilizes the observed delayed reward for policy learning directly.

+\textbf{Consistent improvement.} We provide results to showcase the consistent improvement of our method.
+1) On different RL backbones: we provide results to demonstrate the consistent improvement of our method over different RL backbones (DDPG~\citep{ddpg} and TD3~\citep{td3}) as shown in Figure~\ref{fig:rl_backbones}; 2) On manipulation tasks: we provide the results on manipulation tasks in MetaWorld~\citep{yu2020meta}.
+Please refer to Appendix~\ref{appendix:additional_results}.